clarify/pyclarify/docs/source/glossary.rst

         one that has the temperature in Fahrenheit and one which has the temperature in celsius units.

     Metadata
-        Metadata is where you can put information abouy the signal or the item.
+        Metadata is where you can put information about the signal or the item.
-        In the current version you can add or update the metadata of the signal usign the PyClarify package.
-        To add or update metadata of the item you have to go to the Clarify website.